J. Win Austin

-J. Win Austin was a retired businessman who became a Los Angeles, California, City Council member from 1941 to 1953.
+James Win Austin (November 11, 1879 – August 18, 1964) was a retired businessman who became a Los Angeles, California, City Council member from 1941 to 1953.
 He was earlier on the Police and Health commissions.

 Biography

 Austin was an executive of a graphite, a lead and a bridge company in Detroit, Michigan.
 He retired and moved to Los Angeles in 1928 or 1929, living at 722 South Beverly Glen Boulevard.
 He was a member of the Los Angeles Country Club and founded an organization for the preservation of California history—Los Rancheros de San Jose Breakfast Club.
 He had a son, Edmund.
 After retiring in 1955, Austin and his wife moved to Wailaia Kahala, Hawaii.

 Public service

 In 1939, Mayor Fletcher Bowron appointed Austin to the Board of Health Commissioners, and in 1940 he was on the Board of Police Commissioners.

 Elections

 Austin ran for the 3rd District spot being vacated by Stephen W. Cunningham in 1941 and overcame the first-round lead of Paul V. Parker to win in the final vote, 10,446 to Parker's 8,649.
 In 1943, he beat Parker 7,587 to 575 in the primary.
 He was reelected every two years thereafter but did not run in 1953.